With age, the collagen fibers may become less flexible and weak. Injuries tend to occur in middle-aged athletes.

 The treatment of Achilles Tendon Pain in San Antonio, TX with Dr. Kathren McCarty at Sports, Occupational, and Knee Surgery may be immobilization in a plaster cast or boot for several weeks.
 However, surgery to repair the tendon may be advised as this can lead to a more rapid recovery and return to sporting activities.
 Surgical repair also has a lower rate of re-rupture and is stronger.

 How long does Achilles tendonitis take to heal?

 Achilles tendinitis doesn’t resolve quickly.
 It will take months for your symptoms to completely resolve.
 If you’ve addressed your pain early on, it will probably take at least three months for the pain to go away.
 However, if you’ve opted to keep pushing through the pain, your tendinitis is likely more ingrained.
 Now it will take six months for your treatment to start taking effect.

 Achilles tendon rupture

-With a sudden rupture of the whole tendon it is usually obvious that a severe injury has occurred.
+With a sudden rupture of the whole tendon, it is usually obvious that a severe injury has occurred.
 Some people report hearing a “crack” with a sharp pain behind the heel as if someone has hit them.
-There is normally immediate weakness of ‘push-off” when walking.
+There is normally an immediate weakness of ‘push-off” when walking.